Estimates on Learning Rates for Multi-Penalty Distribution Regression: Introduction

-In this paper, we investigate a more general framework in two-stages distribution regression by considering the novel multi-penalty regularization scheme: \be f_{\hat{D},\la_1,\la_2}=\arg\min_{f\in\huaH_K}\bigg\{\f{1}{|D|}\sum_{i=1}^{|D|}\big(f(\mu_{\hat{x}_i})-y_i\big)^2+\la_1\big\|f\big\|_{K}^2+\la_2\big\|\ii f\big\|_K^2\bigg\}. \ee In \eqref{algorithm}, $\ii$ is a bounded operator associated with data set $\ww{D}$ and its associated mean embedding set $D$.
-The goal of distribution regression in this paper is to learn the regression function with algorithm \eqref{algorithm} from the given training samples $\hat{D}=\big\{(\{x_{i,j}\}_{j=1}^{d_i},y_i)\big\}_{i=1}^{|D|}$ with $x_{i,1},x_{i,2},...,x_{i,d_i}\sim x_i$ (i.i.d.).
-This paper aims to investigate the learning rates of multi-penalty distribution regression \eqref{algorithm}.
+In {\eqref{algorithm}}, $V_{D}:\mathcal{H}_{K}\rightarrow \mathcal{H}_{K}$ is a bounded linear operator which may depend on the data set $\widetilde{D}$ and its related first-stage mean embedding set $D$.
+The goal of distribution regression in this paper is to learn the regression function by utilizing Algorithm {\eqref{algorithm}} based on the given training samples $\widehat{D}=\big\{(\{x_{i,j}\}_{j=1}^{d_{i}},y_{i})\big\}_{i=1}^{|D|}$ with $x_{i,1},x_{i,2},...,x_{i,d_{i}}\sim x_{i}$ (i.i.d.).
+This paper aims to investigate the learning rates of multi-penalty distribution regression {\eqref{algorithm}}.
 By deriving optimal learning rates for the proposed multi-penalty distribution regression scheme via an integral operator approach, we improve the results in the literature.
-On the other hand, in real world, with the development of data mining, large-scale data are always collected in variety of application domains including financial engineering, medicine, business analysis, personal social network, sensor network and monitoring.
-In these applications, sensitive data such as personal data are always trained in ways of machine learning for different requirements.
-Hence, it is extremely important to protect data privacy.
-In recently years, distributed learning has been shown to be a powerful strategy to tackle privacy-preserving problems.
-On the other hand, unprecedented large data size and complexity of distribution samples would always raise the difficulties of computing in distribution regression approach.
-Large-scale data would add unpredictable storage burden and memory capacity for a single machine.
+On the other hand, in the real world, with the development of data mining, large-scale data are always collected in various application domains, including financial engineering, medicine, business analysis, personal social network, sensor network, and monitoring.
+In these applications, sensitive data, such as personal data, are always trained in machine learning for different requirements.
+Hence, it is essential to protect data privacy.
+In recent years, distributed learning has been shown to be a powerful strategy for tackling privacy-preserving problems (e.g. \cite{s2}, \cite{multiguo}, \cite{s3}, \cite{sbsecond}, \cite{sb3}, \cite{shi2019}).
+On the other hand, the unprecedentedly large data size and complexity of distribution samples would always raise the difficulties of computing in the distribution regression approach.
+Large-scale data would add unpredictable storage burdens and memory capacity for a single machine.
 Meanwhile, it would take a huge amount of time for a single machine to process scientific computing on distribution regression.
-Motivated by these considerations, based on the multi-penalty distribution regression algorithm we have proposed, we present a novel distributed learning method to overcome aforementioned difficulties in realm of distribution regression.
+Motivated by these challenges, and building upon the proposed multi-penalty distribution regression algorithm, we introduce a novel distributed learning method to address these difficulties in the realm of distribution regression.
 The distributed learning method with multi-penalty distribution regression in this paper is based on a divide-and-conquer approach.
-Specifically, we partition the data set $\ww{D}$ into $m$ disjoint subsets $\{\ww{D}_j\}_{j=1}^m$ with corresponding decomposition of sets of mean embeddings $\{D_j\}_{j=1}^{m}$ of $D$.
-Then, assign each subset $\ww{D}_j$ to a local machine to produce a local estimator $f_{\hat{D}_j,\la_1,\la_2}$ in RKHS by the multi-penalty distribution regression scheme \eqref{algorithm}.
-After a communication of these local estimators, the global estimator $\bar{f}_{\hat{D},\la_1,\la_2}$ is obtained by taking following average \be \bar{f}_{\hat{D},\la_1,\la_2}=\sum_{j=1}^m\f{|D_j|}{|D|}f_{\hat{D}_j,\la_1,\la_2} \ee of the local estimators $\{f_{\hat{D}_j,\la_1,\la_2}\}_{j=1}^m$.
-For algorithm \eqref{disal}, the learning theory analysis for $\bar{f}_{\hat{D},\la_1,\la_2}$ is carried out via integral operator approach.
+Specifically, for the given data set $\widetilde{D}$, our distributed learning algorithm starts with partitioning the mean-embedding data set $D$ (related to $\widetilde{D}$) and its associated $\widehat{D}$ into $m$ disjoint sub-datasets $\{D_{j}\}_{j=1}^{m}$ and $\{\widehat{D}_{j}\}_{j=1}^{m}$ with corresponding disjoint union